claczny/rtd-rst-test/docs/source/preparation/index.rst

 Compute
 -------

-If possible, we strongly encourage using a Linux-based or macOS-based laptop, simply because most tools are command line-based.
+If possible, we strongly encourage using a Linux-based or macOS-based laptop, simply because most tools used in this course are command line-based.
 Please do not worry if this does not represent a feasible solution for you.
 Most of the computations will be performed on the uni.lu HPC remotely.